ceo-py/Ipizza/ReadMe.md

 ## Description

-This project, "Project Name," is a web application developed using Django, a high-level Python web framework.
+This project, is a web application developed using Django, a high-level Python web framework.
 It aims to provide a user-friendly interface for managing a pizza restaurant's menu, allowing users to create, update, and delete pizza items with various toppings and crust types.

 ## Features